Advertiser Disclosure

-While Windows Defender certainly has some fantastic points, it may not give you all the security you need.
-Keep reading to learn why you may want to double up with one of the best antivirus programs like Bitdefender as well.
+While Windows Defender certainly has some fantastic features, it may not give you all the security you need.
+Keep reading to learn why you may want to double up with one of the best antivirus programs.

 Where Windows Defender comes up short